Dmumladz3/Epam-course-module1/modules/20. Search Engines (Solr, Lucene, Elastic Search)/Homework_elasticsearch.md

      8. Get employees younger then 1,Jan,2000 using Range query.

-     9. Perform Wildcard search, for example "address.town":{"value": "h*m"}.
+     9. Perform Wildcard search, for example "address.town":{"value": "b*y"}.

-     10. Replace it by Regexp to get only "Hailsham".
+     10. Replace it by Regexp to get only "Batley".

      11. Investigate how Fuzzy query works.
 Make two spelling mistakes in the town, set "fuzziness": "2",  and check you get the town in the response anyway.